ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 I also have the gift of hindsight in writing this.
 The interactive list was originally intended to address just the list of repository Issues.
 Its usage has since has grown to cover more use cases—not all of them actually applicable.

-This is **one of the downsides of a design system**.
-You can write all the documentation you want, but ultimately people are going to use what they’re going to use regardless of if its appropriate or not.
+This is **one of the existential problems of a design system**.
+You can write all the documentation you want, but people are ultimately going to use what they’re going to use regardless of if its appropriate or not.

 Excising and updating misapplied component is another effort that runs counter to organization priorities.
 That truth lives in parallel with the need to **maintain the overall state of usability for everyone** who uses the service.